department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

  <li class="process-step list-two">

-#### Certify that the emblem of belief you want to request represents the Veteran's religious or other beliefs
+#### Certify that the emblem of belief you request represents the Veteran's religious or other beliefs
 <br>

-Make sure that the emblem of belief you're requesting accurately portrays the Veteran's religious or other equivalent (equal) belief system.
-[We might want to get more specific here.]
+Make sure that the emblem of belief you're requesting portrays the Veteran's religious or other equivalent (equal) belief system.
  </li>

  <li class="process-step list-three">